Home » Milan » Leonardo3

 Dumo di Milano is 300 meters (nearly 1000 feet) from the Leonardo3 museum, and you can cover the distance in a 4-minute walk.

-So why not book a combo ticket that gives you a 10% discount and make the most of your trip?
+So why not book a combo ticket with a 10% discount and make the most of your trip?

 Apart from visiting the Leonardo3 museum, you can tour the Duomo di Milano, the Archaeological Area, the Duomo Museum & the Church of San Gottardo.